haeyoonp/hy04040/README.md

 **hy04040/hy04040** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-    🌱 I’m currently learning data analytics at the University of Chicago
+    🌱 I’m currently learning computer science at the University of Chicago

     👯 I’m looking to collaborate on many data related projects